-\item We propose VLRS-Bench, the first benchmark tailored for remote sensing multimodal reasoning tasks.
-It systematically decomposes complex reasoning into three core dimensions: Cognition, Decision, and Prediction, encompassing 14 fine-grained tasks, which facilitates a comprehensive and holistic quantitative assessment of MLLMs' reasoning capabilities.

-\item We introduce a highly automated pipeline for constructing VLRS-Bench.
-It explicitly leverages key RS specific priors such as DSM, NIR imagery, and expert-annotated pixel-level masks to generate evaluation tasks with significantly enhanced geospatial realism and reasoning complexity.

-\item Experimental results demonstrate that generalist MLLMs exhibit significant deficiencies in geospatial reasoning.
-Although RS specific MLLMs achieve superior performance, they still face critical limitations in complex decision-making and prediction tasks, highlighting the challenging nature of VLRS-Bench and the necessity for further architectural advancements.
+\begin{itemize} \item We propose VLRS-Bench, the first benchmark tailored for remote sensing multimodal reasoning tasks.
+It systematically decomposes complex reasoning into three core dimensions: Cognition, Decision, and Prediction, encompassing 14 fine-grained tasks, which facilitates a comprehensive and holistic quantitative assessment of MLLMs' reasoning capabilities. \item We introduce a highly automated pipeline for constructing VLRS-Bench.
+It explicitly leverages RS-specific priors such as DSM, NIR imagery, and expert-annotated pixel-level masks to generate evaluation tasks with enhanced geospatial realism and reasoning complexity. \item Experimental results demonstrate that generalist MLLMs exhibit significant deficiencies in geospatial reasoning.
+Although RS-specific MLLMs achieve superior performance, they still face critical limitations in complex decision-making and prediction tasks, highlighting the challenging nature of VLRS-Bench and the need for further architectural advances.

 \end{itemize}